dha-aa/git-single/README.md

 git-single https://github.com/user/repo/tree/main/path/to/directory
 ```

-This will clone only `directory` inside the repository.
+This will clone only the `directory` inside the repository to the current working directory.

 ## Updating `git-single`